jsherman212/xnuspy/README.md

 if there are addresses which correspond to the kernel's mapping of your replacement in the panic log, they will match up with the disassembly.
 If there are none, then you probably have some sort of subtle memory corruption inside your replacement.

+xnuspy also has no way of knowing if a kernel thread is still executing (or will execute) on the kernel's mapping of your program's `__TEXT` segment after your hooks are uninstalled.
+One of the things xnuspy does to deal with this is to not deallocate this mapping immediately after your hook program dies.
+Instead, it's added to the end of a queue.
+Once xnuspy's garbage collection thread notices a set limit has been exceeded regarding how many pages worth of mappings are held in that queue, it will start to deallocate from the front of the queue and will continue until that limit is no longer exceeded.
+By default, this limit is 1 MB, or 64 pages.

+While this does help enormously, the larger the `__TEXT` and `__DATA` segments of your hook program become, the less likely xnuspy wins this race.
+If you are panicking regularly and have a somewhat large hook program, try increasing this limit by adding `XNUSPY_LEAKED_PAGE_LIMIT=n` before `make`.
+This will set this limit to `n` pages rather than 64.

+### Limits
+xnuspy reserves one page of static kernel memory before XNU boots for its `xnuspy_tramp` structs, letting you simultaneously hook around 225 kernel functions.
+If you want more, you can add `XNUSPY_TRAMP_PAGES=n` before `make`.
+This will tell xnuspy to reserve `n` pages of static memory for `xnuspy_tramp` structures.
+However, if xnuspy has to fall back to unused code already inside the kernelcache, then this is ignored.
+When this happens is detailed in "How It Works".

+### Logging
+For some reason, logs from `os_log_with_args` don't show up in the stream outputted from the command line tool `oslog`.
+Logs from `kprintf` don't make it there either, but they *can* be seen with `dmesg`.
+However, `dmesg` isn't a live feed, so I wrote `klog`, a tool which shows `kprintf` logs in real time.
+Find it in `klog/`.
+I strongly recommend using that instead of spamming `dmesg` for your `kprintf` messages.

 ### Hook Uninstallation
 xnuspy will manage this for you.
 Once a process exits, all the kernel hooks